The Commons of Retired Game Masters

-Even though I have kept up my skills with current tech, few companies, particularly the ones in small, dynamic industries, who would most benefit from a few more wise old technologists on their team, really understood this.
+Even though I have kept up my skills with current tech, few companies, particularly the ones in small, dynamic industries, who would most benefit from a few more wise old technologists on their team, really understand this.
 When I was a very young engineer, I could see something similar having happened to older engineers.
-Many still had good jobs and prospects through retirement, but others had been passed by.
+Many still had good jobs and prospects through retirement, but others were passed by.

 In my father's generation, the financial security for professionals and many more working people had risen to the point that they could retire in security.
 Sure, I could have pointed to many choices that may have made things better, but there was no escaping that the depth of my financial insecurity was caused by a much more global shift of wealth from the many, including me relatively near the top, to a very few who had it all.

 While exploring my options and beginning to feel more and more like one of those passed by engineers, only in my case, retirement was not an option except at a radically lower standard of living.
 Looking around for new career prospects, I learned of Alpha Go beating a human grand master, and the same thing happening in chess soon after.
 I was deeply affected seeing an image of that grand master, head in hand, just having been defeated by Alpha Go, an intelligence that had no comprehension of his very human situation.